BugSwarm/bugswarm/github-cacher/README.md

    1. If a virtualenv was downloaded (the download file is still around), then copy the tar file it came from into the folder also before copying it out.
 1. Copy the dependencies into a fresh instance of the artifact(`failed/requirements/`, `passed/requirements/`).
 1. Patch build script with `--no-index --find-link` to utilize the download dependencies.
-   1. If a virtualenv is downloaded by build script then place the cached tar file in the `/home/travis/build` directory and comment out the line to download it from the build script.
+   1. If a virtualenv is downloaded by build script then place the cached tar file in the `/home/github/build` directory and comment out the line to download it from the build script.

 #### Parsing Method (activated with `--parse-original-log` or `--parse-new-log`)
 1. Parse the passed or failed job logs to get a list of dependencies and versions.
-   1. `--parse-original-log` will download then parse the original Travis-CI logs.
+   1. `--parse-original-log` will download then parse the original GitHub Actions logs.
    1. `--parse-new-log` will reproduce the artifact then parse the log of that run.
 1. Based on python/pip version, we initiate a docker container with same `python version` to download packages via `pip download`.
 1. Copy them into the artifact(`failed/requirements/`, `passed/requirements/`).